ontolex/morph/index.md

 Morphology in a dictionary is often given in short forms, which the reader must interpret to generate the full forms.
 In the context of a digital resource, this process can be automated.
-The OntoLex-Morph module provides classes and properties that allows specification of _rules_ that can be used to generate derived lexical entries or inflected forms based on existing lexical entries.
-The application of these rules are intended to be equivalent across different implementations of the model.
+The OntoLex-Morph module provides classes and properties that allows the specification of _rules_ that can be used to generate derived lexical entries or inflected forms based on existing lexical entries.
+The application of these rules is intended to be equivalent across different implementations of the model.

 Here are the 4 most common situations regarding when and how the generation happens: